nataliaschlebinger/matrixWolframizer/README.md

 # The Matrix Wolframizer
 Matrix Wolframizer is a site for converting matrices into their Wolfram language representation, so you can plug them into [Wolfram Alfa](https://www.wolframalpha.com/).
-For example the matrix
+For example, the matrix
 ```
 [1 2]
 [3 4]